pbayer/ProcessFlows.jl/README.md

 Those entities are collected and described in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.

-`PFlow` will contain utility functions to run simulations and to visualize, document, store and compare the results.
+`PFlow` contains utility functions to run simulations and to visualize, document, store and compare the results.

 [`Julia`](https://julialang.org) (with [`SimJulia`](https://github.com/BenLauwens/SimJulia.jl))